Restorative Dentistry Pittsburgh

 Enjoy Improved Comfort and Functionality

 Impaired oral health can affect the functionality of your teeth and your comfort, both of which can negatively impact your quality of life.
 Sharp pains, constant irritation, or an inability to chew or speak properly can pose an unwanted burden and inhibit your ability to enjoy even simple pleasures.
 With restorative dentistry treatments, offered at our Pittsburgh dental practice, we can correct functionality issues and treat impairments which result in pain, discomfort, or fatigue.
-Additionally, these treatments can safeguard against additional decay or damage and prevent the need for more complex treatments in the future.
+Additionally, treatments such as crowns, bridges, and dentures can safeguard against additional decay or damage and prevent the need for more complex treatments in the future.
 Though our team places special emphasis on cosmetic dentistry treatment and implant restorations, providing for our patients’ oral health is of the utmost importance.
 To schedule an appointment with Dr. Edward Narcisi, please contact our Monroeville dental office today.

 Dental Implant Restorations

 At the Center for Dental Excellence in Pittsburgh, we offer a number of restorative dentistry treatments, including implant reconstructions.
 Working with a qualified surgeon, we can provide you with a long-term solution to damaged or missing teeth, and restore the functionality and appearance of your smile.
 Dental implants are the most effective and durable treatment for dental gaps.
 Acting as artificial tooth roots, these titanium posts provide support for the jaw, prevent the shifting of surrounding teeth, and can be paired with a number of dental implant restorations.
 If you are missing one or more teeth or have a severely damaged or decayed tooth that requires extraction, this restorative dentistry treatment may be for you.
 Learn more about dental implant restorations.